cirosantilli/bash-cheat/README.md

 - automate simple repetitive tasks

 For more complex tasks, I tend to use python scripts instead.

+# Dependencies

+Before you use this collection, run

+    install-depencies-apt-get

+if you have apt-get on your distro so that you have all the necessary dependencies.

 # File naming convention